kyma-project/cli/docs/03-03-examples-alpha.md

 There are several ways to install Kyma:

-- To install Kyma on a local cluster, you can simply use the `deploy` command.<br>
+- To install Kyma on a local cluster, you can simply use the `deploy` command.
 Kyma provides a default domain under the URL `https://console.local.kyma.dev`.

     ```bash